 Once a year, the Tennessee Department of Correction (TDOC) allows prisoners and their family members to order special holiday packages, consisting mainly of snacks, candy and other food items.
 The holiday packages can include items totaling up to $125, and each prisoner can receive only one package.
 Orders can be placed online or using paper forms provided by prison staff.

 Upon reviewing the December 2014 holiday package list provided by Union Supply, a California-based company, PLN managing editor Alex Friedmann noticed that the sales tax ranged from 9.25% to 9.75%, reflecting the full 7% state sales tax plus a variable county sales tax.
 Under Tennessee law, however, food items (with the exception of candy and certain other specified items) are taxed at a lower state rate of 5% plus the county tax.
 Thus, Union Supply was charging prisoners and their families more sales tax than allowed by state law.

-After contacting the Tennessee Department of Revenue and verifying that out-of-state companies must comply with Tennessee sales tax statutes, and that most of the food items in the holiday packages fell within the lower food tax rate, Friedmann brought this issue to the attention of Union Supply’s general ...
+After contacting the Tennessee Department of Revenue and verifying that out-of-state companies must comply with Tennessee sales tax statutes, and that most of the food items in the holiday packages fell within the lower food tax rate, Friedmann brought this issue to the attention of Union Supply’s general counsel ...

 Debtor’s prison has come to an end in the city of Montgomery, Alabama.
 Following a federal district court’s grant of a preliminary injunction requiring the city to correct its unconstitutional practice of jailing people who could not afford to pay fines, the city capitulated and entered into an extensive settlement agreement.